ecelab-org/noetik/README.md

 - Check for Docker and Docker Compose
 - Create a `.env` file from the template if needed
 - Build the container only when dependencies change (faster restarts)
-- Start the container in the selected mode (api or cli)
+- Start the container in the selected mode (api, cli, or web)

 ### Option 2: Manual Setup